Gigoteur/UnicornConsole/README.md

 You can add the '-o' option to force SDL to use OpenGL

+## Compatibility mode

+You could load a PICO8 cartridge file by using the '-m pico8' option to convert the lua code.

 ## How to create a new cartridge

 PX8 will call 3 functions, at startup or during the runtime: